V-Vibee/My-Projects-2.0/README.md

-**Introduction:** This era belongs to technology where technology becomes a basic part of our lives whether in business or home which requires connectivity with the internet and it is a big challenge to secure these units from being a sufferer of cyber-crime, Hence credit card plays a crucial role here, lately it has been found that more persons are getting victimized and suffer a lot, thus Credit card fraud is a form of identity theft where criminals make purchases or obtain cash advances in your name.
-This can be with an existing account, via theft of your physical credit card or your account numbers and PINs, or by opening new credit card accounts in your name.
+**Introduction:** This era belongs to technology where technology becomes a basic part of our lives whether in business or home which requires connectivity with the internet and it is a big challenge to secure these units from being a sufferer of cyber-crime, Hence credit card plays a crucial role here, lately it has been found that more persons are getting victimized and suffer a lot, thus Credit card fraud is a category of financial crime that involves the unauthorised use of a credit card, credit card information, or a credit card account to make purchases or obtain funds without the cardholder’s consent.
 Unfortunately, dealing with credit card fraud has other unexpected costs, including time and aggravation.
 It can take months for credit card issuers to investigate fraud, and lingering issues can result in damage to your credit, which also takes time to remedy.
 Hence these need to be tackled internally first to save customers from being getting cheated.

 **What can be done Beforehand..?**
 -  Notify Your Credit Card Issuer.
 -  Place a Fraud Alert on Customers Credit Report.
 -  Report the Credit Card Fraud to Law Enforcement
 -  Contact the Credit Bureau.
 -  Learn More About Cybersecurity and Identity Fraud.
--

 **Data Source:** https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

-**What is it used for..?** To alert Customers timely and before its occurence and enhance double security check  with customers in case of suspicious tranasctions.
+**What is it used for..?** To alert Customers timely and before its occurence so that fraudulent activities can be blocked beforehand aswell as enhancing multiple security check  with customers in case of such surious activities.

-**Benefits of Analyzing Customer Churn Prediction:**
+**Benefits:**
+- Detect Phishing and vishing.
+- Prevent Stolen or lost credit cards.
+- Timely detection of Account takeover fraud.